altery/mh-maxsmart-powerstation/README.md

 ```
 00dv=all,2018-10-07,10:48:42,13;
 ```
-The 00dv might be some sort of device selector.
-The purpose of the date/time field is unclear.
-It seems to be optional.
-At least the Powerstation responds, even if the field is missing completely:
+The purpose of `00dv` is unclear.
+It might be some sort of device selector.

+The second field contains the reference time.
+The Powerstation uses it to set its real time clock (RTC).

+If device discovery is desired without reconfiguration of the RTC, the field may be
+omitted:
 ```
 00dv=all;
 ```